The other day, a friend asked me a question that took me a while to answer: “Why haven’t you returned to Spain?”

 When I came to this country, I came with the intention of staying a couple of years, getting an MA, and then returning to Europe.
 A string of things made me stay.
 First, I wanted to pursue a PhD.
 Then, since we had the chance to obtain green cards, we decided that it was worth waiting a bit longer.
 After all, we had plenty of time ahead of us to fulfill my original plan of moving countries every three years and experience the world.
 Later, the PhD was left on permanent hiatus for the benefit of baby number one.
 Mortgages, more babies, jobs… You get the picture.
 It was pure inertia.
 And meanwhile, 14 years had gone by.

 On year 9, moving anywhere suddenly became increasingly harder.
-Now I had a child with special needs, who was fitted with medical equipment, and at that, the kind that costs a fortune only proportional to the frequency at which repairs are needed.
+Now I had a child with a disability, who was fitted with medical equipment, and at that, the kind that costs a fortune only proportional to the frequency at which repairs are needed.
 As much as access to healthcare in this country has to improve, in our case it covers most of his expenses.
 So moving anywhere else would mean losing a good part of that safety net, and having to put together from scratch a medical/therapy team made of ten different people.
 My head spins at the mere thought of it.

 So here I am, kind of stuck, not exactly happy, but surely grateful, surviving, going by, always counting the months until the next visit home.
 At least I love the city I live in.
 I have a job I like.
 Good friends become family at my Thanksgiving table.
 I can’t really complain, right?